Gaspar de la Cerda, 8th Count of Galve: As viceroy of New Spain

 Also in 1689 the viceroy raised funds from the archbishop and the bishops of the colony to send a fleet from the Pacific port of Acapulco in search of pirates marauding in the southern ocean.
 He also took steps to fight intruders on the Gulf coast, in Tabasco and Campeche.
 These were Englishmen cutting precious woods to send to Jamaica and Europe.
 There were only a few English, supervising Mayans who were doing the actual cutting.
 The Indian workers were well paid in aguardiente and money.

 There were heavy rains in the year 1689, and Cerda Sandoval was diligent in maintaining the drainage works.

 In compliance with a royal order of April 1691, Viceroy Cerda Sandoval established schools to teach Spanish to the natives, with considerable success.
 In the larger populations these were separate schools for boys and for girls, and in the smaller populations, a single school for both sexes.

 During his government, the viceroy had to deal with Indian revolts among the Tarahumaras in Nueva Vizcaya, and also among the Indians of Texas.
 The latter were of a generally peaceful disposition, and had indicated their desire to submit to the Spanish and convert to Christianity.
 The governor of Coahuila had established a presidio among them, and also a mission.
 However, the mistreatment received from the Spanish soldiers and the Spanish and Mestizo colonists caused the Indians to revolt.
 The soldiers and missionaries were forced to abandon their posts.
-The governor of Coahuila y Texas was able to pacify the Indians without bloodshed.
+The governor of Coahuila y Tejas was able to pacify the Indians without bloodshed.